Word by Word

 And if you invest in writing as a practice it seems to me that it’s the opposite of straining, striving, fighting, and fretting over every idea or word.
 It’s more of an immersion based on trust rather than wrestling words onto the page.
 In the common parlance practice also means repeating a behavior again and again as in learning piano chords or a tennis swing until the behavior feels natural and flawless and sure.
 So naturally the more you write the deeper your practice.

-Every morning the first thing I do is switch on my computer or grab a notebook to write longhand.
+Most mornings the first thing I do is switch on my laptop, iPad, or grab a notebook to write longhand.
 If I’m writing longhand I’m often capturing a dream or writing a poem, trying to mine the rich morning territory when you emerge from sleep.
 Some mornings I start the day by editing and pruning a section from the previous day.
 Some mornings I draft a new piece or chapter.
 Most days I move back and forth between a new work and an ongoing project.
 And I have come to see my daily practice as powerful as meditation, as calming as prayer, and I rarely deviate from it even when traveling or on vacation.

 So here is the mojo that I believe you can gain from using writing as a practice: It helps you gain conscious control of your mind.
 It makes the world and your cares disappear.
 It helps place worries and problems in perspective.
 It trains you to live with a great deal of awareness and gratitude and see a narrative everywhere you look.
 Like an explorer or researcher you see every project as a means to start fresh and to learn something new.